sgszha17/DailyNoteApp/README.md

 ![shake](https://user-images.githubusercontent.com/11943815/31317078-1ad65f7a-ac86-11e7-977f-e987e2f518d8.png)

-This apply the accelerator of phone.
+This apply the accelerometer of phone.

 Besides that, the pencil button on the top left side on the screen is able open notes edit page directly: